We start our journey into how to make money as a gamer with one of the most common paths that people know… Professional Gamer.

 How do I become a professional gamer?

-If you have ever been part of a sport, the fundamentals are exactly the same, with the most obvious one being practice, practice, practice.
+If you have ever been part of sport, the fundamentals are the same, with the most obvious one being practice, practice, practice.
 Start off by selecting a game that you find personally interesting, as you won’t make it very far in gaming if you don’t have a passion for the game you play, so you have got to love what you do.As Spending hours upon hours on it means you are going to have to enjoy it.

 Here are some quick tips on starting out